mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 Local Data
 ----------

 The Jupyter data is quite small and easily fits in a single machine.
-Lets bring the data to our local machine so that we can compare times:
+Let's bring the data to our local machine so that we can compare times:

 ```python